 Coal is the most important source of energy.
-There are more than 148790 coal deposits in India.
-Between 2005-2006, the annual production went up to 343 million tons.
-India is the fourth-largest coal-producing country and the deposits are mostly found in Bihar, Orissa, Madhya Pradesh, Jharkand and Bengal.
+There are more than 148790 coal deposits in India, and between 2005-2006, the annual production went up to 343 million tons.
+India is the fourth-largest coal-producing country, and the deposits are primarily found in Bihar, Orissa, Madhya Pradesh, Jharkhand and Bengal.

-Electricity is a common form of energy and used for domestic and commercial purposes.
-It is mainly utilized in electrical appliances like fridge, T.V, washing machine and air conditioning.
+Electricity is a common form of energy used for domestic and commercial purposes, and it is mainly utilized in electrical appliances like fridges, T.V, washing machines and air conditioning.